PaulHatch/semantic-version/readme.md

 - Resolve the version deterministically for a given commit (see caveats below)
 - Provide an easy mechanism for incrementing major and minor versions by developers

-The solution here is to calculate the _implicit_ next version based on the most recently tagged version and the commit messages.
-This is in essence, what this tool does.
-An additional value called the "increment" tracks the number of commits since the last version change, allowing preview tags to be created.
+To solve this problem, this action calculate the _implicit_ next version based on the most recently tagged version and the commit messages.
+An additional value called the "increment" tracks the number of commits since the last version change, allowing a preview label to be created.

 ![Commits Graph](versioning.drawio.svg?raw=true)